 It’s easy to take it for granted, but your gut is the one part of the body that engages most intimately with the external environment.
 It is the portal to the body, processing an enormous variety of food and absorbing nutrients, in addition it is also exposed to a myriad of infectious agents and toxic substances.

 The gut is not just a sophisticated food processor; it informs us about the nature of our food and protects us against it.
-Thus the gut contains the largest component of the body’s immune system, it has its own brain, which contains more nerve cells and connections than the brain in our head, and it includes trillions of bacteria (more than the number of cells in the rest of the body), that play a vital role in providing essential nutrients, tuning the immune system and even altering the function of the brain and other distant parts of the body.
+Thus the gut contains the largest component of the body’s immune system, it has its own brain, which contains 500 million nerve cells, and it also includes trillions of bacteria (more than the number of cells in the rest of the body), that play a vital role in providing essential nutrients, tuning the immune system and even altering the function of the brain and other distant parts of the body.

 Understanding how it works and tuning in to our gut feelings and gut reactions is crucial to the health of the whole body.